 Prior to 2000, the power station, in St Sampson was the islands only source of electricity.
-It operated continuously, generating electricity 24 hours a day, 365 days a year, but now, we import 90% of the islands electricity.
+It operated continuously, generating electricity 24 hours a day, 365 days a year.

 We want to embrace new technologies for everyone’s benefit and enjoyment.
 We are transitioning from fossil fuels towards renewable energy in order to protect our environment today and for the benefit of future generations.

 This is done using a sub-sea cable between Jersey and Guernsey, ‘GJ1’ which was originally installed in 2000 and transformed Guernsey’s electricity supply.
 It is operated and managed by The Channel Islands Electricity Grid, often referred to as the CIEG and was established in 1998 as a joint venture between Guernsey Electricity and Jersey Electricity.

 The GJ1 cable can provide 100% of Guernsey’s energy needs in summer but around 75% in winter.
 So the power station is now only used as a back-up for import disruptions and a top up in Winter months.

 In January 2020, we switched to imported electricity to be generated only from renewable sources

 The imported electricity, previously a mix of nuclear and hydro, is now from 100% renewable sources such as solar, wind and hydroelectricity for everyone on Guernsey to benefit from.
 This is an exciting step for our community and shows that small jurisdictions, such as Guernsey, can lead the way in the transition from fossil fuels to more sustainable energy, and in doing so protect the environment for future generations.

 Renewable energy shouldn’t be an elective choice.
 We believe it should be for all, delivered straight to your door.